 To watch web content on your TV, you need two things:

 1. A device connected to the internet that allows you to open a web browser, such as Internet Explorer, FireFox, Chrome or Safari.
 Usually this device will be a laptop, tablet or a smart phone that's connected to a wifi network.
 Please note that not all connected devices allow web browsing.
 For example, your Blu-Ray player, game console, Apple TV or television set may be connected, but it only allows you to visit a small number of pre-determined websites such as YouTube or Netflix -- you can't use it to open a web browser.

 2. A TV with an input port that's compatible with the output from your internet device.
 On HDTVs you will usually find both HDMI and VGA ports.
-These and other common input ports and jacks are pictured below

 If your laptop and TV both have HDMI ports, you've got it made.
 Use an HDMI cable to connect them.
 HDMI will give you the best quality picture and it carries both video and audio.
 After connecting the HDMI cable, press the input button on your TV remote until the signal from the laptop is displayed on the TV.
-If your laptop or TV doesn't have an HDMI port, download the instructions below for more information.
+If your laptop or TV doesn't have an HDMI port, download the instructions below for more information. download written instructions

 Need Help?
 You can call our Help Desk for assistance at 319-268-5221.